ssmirr/appdev-chapters/string.md

 "hi".concat(" there") # => "hi there"
 ```

-There's also a shorthand for `.concat`, `.+`.
+There's also a shorthand for `.concat`: `.+`.
 It looks a little funny, but it's nothing special, really; just a method with a very short (one letter long) name:

 ```ruby
 "hi".+(" there") # => "hi there"
 ```

 But here's where it gets interesting; Ruby has another bit of nice syntactic sugar for us.
-If a class has a method named `+`, then you are allowed to drop the `.` and just say:
+If a class has a method named `+`, then you are allowed to drop the `.` before the method name when you call it, and just say:

 ```ruby
 "hi" +(" there") # => "hi there"
 ```

-and, as we learned earlier when we were [introducing](https://chapters.firstdraft.com/chapters/755#make-the-invisible-visible){:target="_blank"} the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:
+Crazy!
+And, as we learned earlier when we were [introducing](https://chapters.firstdraft.com/chapters/755#make-the-invisible-visible){:target="_blank"} the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:

 ```ruby
 "hi" + " there" # => "hi there"